-This stops short of the New Zealand Fire Service’s recommended practice of placing a smoke alarm in every bedroom, hallway and living area, on every level in the house.
+This stops short of Fire and Emergency New Zealand’s recommended practice of placing a smoke alarm in every bedroom, hallway and living area, on every level in the house.
 We suggest an alarm be fitted in every bedroom and hallway at a minimum.

 The proposed regulations also require the use of long-life (10 year) photoelectric alarms.
 We support this requirement, as our smoke alarm testing shows ionisation alarms are hopeless at detecting smouldering fires – a potentially fatal failing.

 To find out which smoke alarms we recommend, see the full results of our smoke alarms test.

 By July 2019, all rentals will be required to have underfloor and ceiling insulation, as long as it can be practically installed.